 What is Apple Screen Time?

-The new Screen Time feature is a core part of iOS 12 and because of that will work will all apps without developers or individual apps having to make any changes for you to benefit.
+Screen Time is a core part of iOS 12 and as such it will work will all apps without developers or individual apps having to make any changes to benefit from it.

-Found in the Settings app alongside Notifications and Do Not Disturb, the feature will monitor the way you use the device telling you everything from how long you've spent on certain app categories to specific apps.
+Found in the Settings app alongside Notifications and Do Not Disturb, the feature will monitor the way you use your device, telling you everything from how long you've spent on certain app categories to specific apps.
 It will even tell you how many times you've picked up your iPhone in a given hour.

-Once the data is collection you can then view it in a handy chart to see how much you really use your phone or tablet.
+Once the data is collected you can then view it in a handy chart to see how much you really use your phone or tablet.

-At the end of the week you'll get a report sent to you, so you can see exactly what you've been doing.
+At the end of the week (on a Sunday) you'll get a report sent to you via a notification, so you can see exactly what you've been doing and just how much time you wasted in certain apps.

 Reporting on app categories